invaders-xx/filament-nested-list/README.md

 ### Pages

 This plugin enables you to create tree pages in the admin panel.
-To create a tree page for a model, use the `make:filament-tree-page` command.
-For example, to create a tree page for the ProductCategory model, you can run:
+To create a tree page for a model, use the `make:filament-nested-list-page` command.
+For example, to create a tree page for the ProductCategory model, you can
+run:

 #### Create a Page